Hide messageView More

 You may think things like: I wish I was never born!
 People would be better off without me.
 Nothing matters anymore.
 I should just die.

-Graphic of a man with question marks around his head.
+A man thinking with his hand on his chin, he has question marks around his head.

 These are suicidal thoughts and they can be confusing and scary.